miniant-git/REAL/README.md

     7. Select **Close**.
     8. If asked to reboot the system, select **Yes** to reboot.
     > **Be careful**: the new driver might reset your volume to uncomfortably high levels.
-2. Download and install the [latest version](https://github.com/miniant-git/REAL/releases/latest) of **REAL**.
-If using the provided installer:
+2. Download the [latest version](https://github.com/miniant-git/REAL/releases/latest) of **REAL**.
-    1. Double-click on the downloaded file.
-    2. Select **More info** -> **Run anyway**.
-    3. Follow the installation steps.
-By default the executable will be installed in `C:\Program Files\miniant\REAL\`.
 3. Launch `REAL.exe`.
-The latency reduction is in effect as long as the application is open.
+The latency reduction is in effect as long as the application is kept running.

+## Command-Line Options
+* `--tray` Launches the application minimised to the system tray

 ## Building